rebecca1230/IntrotoIM/README.md

 5. random(255) means "give me a number between 0 and 255".
 Random only allows float and not int.
 6. size[an exception] and width goes together.
 Size's order does not matter, and its value applies to width in all locations.
-println: go ahead to print this, but create a seperate line.
+println: go ahead to print this, but create a seperate line. ellipse is oriented from the center and the sqaure is oritended from the left-up corner.